Ivy Raider ‘Moneyball for Gunnery’

 This framework categorized predictor variables into three categories: unit, crew, and environmental factors.

-After collecting predictor variable data in a consistent, structured format, we applied statistical methods
+After collecting predictor variable data in a consistent, structured format, we applied statistical methods to

-unit and crew factors influenced Table VI performance.
+crew factors influenced Table VI performance.

 Data

-Based on our 2024 Moneyball for Gunnery project, the 4th Infantry Division revised its gunnery standard
+Based on our 2024 Moneyball for Gunnery project, the 4th Infantry Division revised its gunnery standard operating

-constraints, which is permissible in the Army’s Integrated Weapons Training Strategy (IWTS).3
+which is permissible in the Army’s Integrated Weapons Training Strategy (IWTS).3

 Figure 2 — Predictors of Crew Q1 Probability (Logistic Regression Model)

-In the previous study, we found that Table III scores provided statistically significant predictors of
+In the previous study, we found that Table III scores provided statistically significant predictors of first-time

-first-time Q1 success.
-Each additional point a crew earned on Table III correlated to an approximately
+Q1 success.
+Each additional point a crew earned on Table III correlated to an approximately 1-percentage point

-1-percentage point increase.
-However, in February 2025, 1st SBCT began requiring crews to earn a minimum
+increase.
+However, in February 2025, 1st SBCT began requiring crews to earn a minimum Table III score of 800 in

-Table III score of 800 in order to progress to the next table.
-As a result, this variable no longer showed
+order to progress to the next table.
+As a result, this variable no longer showed predictive value.
+The minimum

-predictive value.
-The minimum score reduced variability across crews, limiting our ability to distinguish
+score reduced variability across crews, limiting our ability to distinguish performance and weakening its

-performance and weakening its statistical significance.
+statistical significance.

 Modeling Q1 Probability

 We first used logistic regressions to estimate Q1 probability.
-A logistic regression is a type of data model
+A logistic regression is a type of data model that

-percent, our model predicts a Q1.
+predicts a Q1.
 If it is less than 50 percent, it predicts a Q2.
-During this MMG
+During this MMG iteration, a randomly selected

-iteration, a randomly selected crew had just over a 50-percent chance of achieving a Q1 on Table VI, given
+crew had just over a 50-percent chance of achieving a Q1 on Table VI, given that 84 out of 164 crews achieved a

 Table 1 — Logistic Regression Results